azure-location

 Always balanced, never breaking the vibe.
 The front light responds to your room’s brightness, while the backlight fills the wall behind your monitor with a soft, steady glow.
 Together, they keep contrast in check, following the recommended 1:3 screen-to-ambient brightness ratio.
 This visual harmony reduces eye strain and helps you stay sharp, no matter how long the session.

 ScreenBar Halo 2 doesn’t just add light.
 It adds comfort.
-Every design detail supports the way you game in the dark — immersive, focused, and now, easier on your eyes.
+Every design detail supports the way you game in the dark, maintaining the immersion and focus, while being easier on your eyes.

 Late-Night Gaming Lighting